Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Applications to asymptotic geometric analysis

 \begin{itemize} \item $\delta \gr \frac{1}{10 r} \sqrt{Ln}$.
 Then, $1/L \gr \frac{n}{100 r^2 \delta^2}$ and thus,

 \item $\delta< \frac{1}{10 r} \sqrt{Ln}$.
 Note that by Lemma \ref{lem:prop-bal-pos} we have

 by the definition of $L$ and the equality for the partial derivatives of the norm.
-Therefore, we obtain where for the last inclusion we have used the assumption on $\delta$. \end{itemize} In each case we get the desired result. \prend
+Therefore, we obtain where for the last inclusion we have used the assumption on $\delta$.
+This inclusion yields $\mathbb P\{ \|G\| \ls \delta \mathbb E\|G\| \} < e^{-cn}$.
+Note that $r\gr 1$ and in view of \eqref{eq:beta-comp} and \eqref{eq:beta-magni} it is also $\tilde\beta \gtrsim 1/n$, hence we obtain as required. \end{itemize} In each case we get the desired result. \prend